20Tsthurman/DBS-Portal/docs/DBS_Content_Approval_Build_Plan.md

 ### Slice 4.1 — Release action
 Per spec §4.2: per-client, per-cycle, single action.
 Blocked until every asset in the cycle is `ready` — otherwise clients open dead players.
 Sets cycle to `in_review`.
 Includes unrelease and re-release (spec §4.4), which must preserve client progress because the deadline is a stored timestamp, not a countdown.

+**The Release gate must read asset status from its own query.** Carried forward from Phase 3: `ContentBoard` holds the open slide-over as `{ kind: "item"; item: ContentItemWithAssets | null }` in client state, and `panel.item` is a **snapshot captured at open time**.
+Slice actions call `router.refresh()`, which re-renders the page with fresh `items` — but `panel.item` still points at the object captured when the panel opened, so it does not update.
+A video that finished transcoding after the panel opened is still `processing` as far as `panel.item` is concerned.

+That is harmless for the current panel, which refetches what it needs.
+It is not harmless for a gate: reading `ready`-ness off anything descended from `panel.item` would let Release fire on a cycle whose assets are stale in one direction, or block a cycle that is actually ready in the other.
+The gate query runs server-side against `content_assets` at action time, and the client-side button state is a hint, never the authority.

 ### Slice 4.2 — Release email
 New builder module over `buildShell` (`lib/messageEmails.ts:9–93`), following `lib/invoiceEmails.ts` (builders at :11, :52, :90).
 All interpolations through `lib/escapeHtml.ts`.
 Link via `resolveBaseUrl()` + the client path.